 SEND Information, Advice and Support Service

-We are an impartial, free and confidential service and operate at arm’s-length from the Local Authority.
+It is a free, easy to access and confidential.
 To read more about our impartiality, please see our further information page

-Referrals can be made by a parent/carer, child or young person themselves or anyone who has their permission.
+Referrals can be made by a parent/carer/child/young person themselves or anyone who has their permission.

 For more information about our work with children and young people, please see our CYP page